-Figure 8-11: The title slide with changes to the font to make the text more visible
+The title slide with changes to the text to make it more visible

+If you wanted to change the font in addition to the text’s size and color, you could do so with additional CSS:

+XXXXXXXXX
-If I wanted to change the font, I could do so with some additional CSS.
-The first line of this code will make a font called Inter available to use in our slides (we do this because not everyone has this font installed on their computers).
-The two lines I added will make the h2 use the Inter font and make it bold.

-The slide with bold Inter font is visible in Figure 8-12.
+The first line makes a font called Inter available to our slides.
+We do this because some people might not have this font on their computers.
+The next two lines apply Inter to the h2 and make it bold.
+You can see the slide with bold Inter font in Figure 8-12.

 [F08012.png]